Japan’s Kei Nishikori admits his number one goal in 2016 is to stay healthy enough to make a sustained push for Grand Slam glory.

-- Kei Nishikori in race to return for Australian Open
+- Kei Nishikori beaten in low-key return from injury

 But instead he was beaten in the quarter-finals of the Australian and French Opens and then pulled out of the Wimbledon second round due to a calf injury before suffering an embarrassing US Open first round defeat.